arinagn/langgraph-agentic-webdev/README.md

 # langgraph-agentic-webdev

-Uses the LangGraph framework to build a small multi‑agent web app builder.
+Uses the LangGraph framework to build a simple multi‑agent web app builder.

 Running main.py creates a self-contained web project (output in `generated_project`) from a natural language prompt, e.g., the included `generated_project` was produced by running main.py with the prompt "Create a simple calculator web app."

 ## What this repo builds (80/20 rule)